 - Using computer modelling tools to identify options for new potential protected areas: identify large, intact and hydrologically connected candidate protected areas that represent the diversity of physical and biological features found within Eeyou Istchee;

-- Creating maps and summarizing geographic information for community meetings.
-These helped Cree land users to document and integrate Cree Knowledge of the land and important cultural features (key fishing areas, travel routes, burial sites, etc.) into protected areas planning; and
+- Integration of Cree cultural information and conservation science through creating maps and summarizing geographical information for community meetings.
+This helped Cree land users to document and integrate Cree Knowledge of the land and important cultural features (key fishing areas, travel routes, burial sites, etc.) into protected areas planning; and

 - Planning for long-term care of protected areas.
-This includes, for example, developing Cree-led protected areas management plans and Cree Guardians program(s), for maintaining and enhancing cultural and ecological values forever.
+This includes, for example, supporting capacity development in protected area management planning and the development of a Cree Land Keepers program, for maintaining and enhancing cultural and ecological values for future generations.

-- Recent news article about the Cree Nation Government’s protected areas proposals.
+- News article about the Cree Nation Government’s protected areas proposals.

 - Eeyou Conservation website: information on protected areas planning process.

 - Story Map: Outlining the project and technical process used to identify new priority protected areas in Eeyou Istchee.

 Project partners and funders

 - Cree Nation Government